- Acceptable Use Policy and User Agreement

 Governance and Enforcement

-This policy was created and is overseen by policy endorsers, which includes representatives from the College Information Technology Committee (CITC), Finance Office, Provost’s Office and ITS organization.
+This policy was created and is overseen by policy endorsers, which includes representatives from the College Infrastructure Committee (CIC), Finance Office, Provost’s Office and ITS organization.
 The endorsers will review this policy periodically to ensure that it continues to meet the needs of the College.

 Policy Maintained by: Information Technology Services, Vice President and Chief Information Officer